Feyfeyyy/simple-file-upload/README.md

 Welcome to the simple-file-upload wiki!

-This is a simple file upload project using Python Django.
 The project is a simple web application that allows users to upload files that contains data.
 The uploaded files are then processed and the data is stored in a database.

-The project is built using Python Django and uses Postgres as the database.
+The project is built using Django Web Framework and uses Postgres as the database.

 ---